- Be My Disciple, RCL Benziger

 - Accelerated Reader, Renaissance Learning

 Students read stories and novels for oral fluency and acquisition of comprehension, vocabulary skill development through inquiry-based reading, critical thinking and writing activities, the students explore texts in-depth as they ask questions, read closely, support ideas with evidence, listen and respond to classmates’ ideas and extend their thinking.
-The Accelerated Reader Program, based on personalized goals according to each student’s independent reading level that guides them to books that are difficult enough in order to keep them challenged.
-The self-paced Wordly Wise Vocabulary online program aids students in the building of their vocabulary skills and basic grammar mechanics for usage in writing Students learn to write in-depth the purpose and structure of narrative, informative/expository, opinion texts.
+The Accelerated Reader Program, based on personalized goals according to each student’s independent reading level, guides students to books that are difficult enough in order to keep them challenged.
+The Building Vocabulary and Grammar, Usage and Writing programs aid students in the building of their vocabulary skills and basic grammar mechanics for usage in writing.
+Students learn to write in-depth the purpose and structure of narrative, informative/expository, opinion texts.
 Students have multiple opportunities to write about what they have read to deepen their understanding of texts, analyze authors’ arguments, and synthesize information from multiple sources.